kfharper/hello-world/README.md

 # hello-world
 Introductory tutorial

-I want to try github to help create my website and also need a wysiwyg editor
+I want to understand if github can help create my website.
+I think I also need a wysiwyg editor.